Should you do high or low reps to build muscle?

 To get the most out of the different rep ranges you have to ensure that you train at the optimal intensity for the particular rep range.
 This means if you are going to perform 10 reps, you shouldn’t finish the exercise thinking you had 5 more left.

-In our 3 Month to Mass program, we use the Reps In Reserve (RIR) method to find the optimal intensity for you with each exercise.
-RIR provides a numerical figure based on the amount of reps you should feel you have left at the end of a set.
-To learn more, click here to download our 3 Month to Mass program.
+In The Strength Lab Free 7-Day Trial, we use the Reps In Reserve (RIR) method to find the optimal intensity for you with each exercise.
+RIR provides a numerical figure based on the number of reps you should feel you have left at the end of a set.
+To learn more, click here to join The Strength Lab Free 7-Day Trial.

 Which Reps For Which Exercise?